apache/predictionio/README.md

     cd ~/PredictionIO/output
     sbt +publish

+If you run into any memory space problem, you may want to try adding `-Xmx512m` to your `sbt` commands, e.g.

+    sbt +publish -Xmx512m

 Compile and build a process assembly using sbt, where `>` indicates commands that will be run in the sbt console.